 Nadine immediately posted a Facebook comment that her father was born in Glasgow.
 Her grandfather had been the pastor of the Glasgow Lutheran church; by chance the very one my grandfather helped found.
 In multiple Facebook postings a story unfolded, intertwinings of our families…

 ∫∫ Ties That Bind… ∫∫

 Unknown to either Nadine or me, in that obscure town of Glasgow, Montana it was Nadine’s grandfather-pastor, Harold Siqueland, who from 1936-37 looked after my grandfather, John Holter.
-Grandpa Holter was severely injured–all but dead–in a Fort Peck Dam accident he was helping to build; confined to a third-rate government hospital for a year.
-The Siqueland family helped care for the Holters–my grandparents, my dad’s family.
+Grandpa Holter was severely injured – all but dead – in a Fort Peck Dam accident he was helping to build; he was confined to a third-rate government hospital for a year.
+The Siqueland family helped care for the Holters – my grandparents, my dad’s family.